Ebere-Azubuike/Projects--Product-Campaign-Metrics/README.md

 **Data-Driven Customer Targeting:** Leveraging the diverse customer demographics, TechTech can develop more personalized marketing strategies, focusing on the most responsive segments to maximize engagement and conversions.

+**Competitive Learning:**
-**Competitive Learning:** Understanding the consistent performance of competitors can provide learnings for TechTech.
+Understanding the consistent performance of competitors can provide learnings for TechTech.
 Emphasizing strategies that bring steady success could be key.

-**Seasonality and Market Awareness:** While external factors aren't the primary drivers, understanding seasonal trends and staying abreast of market changes can provide an edge in timing and positioning campaigns.
+**Seasonality and Market Awareness:**
+While external factors aren't the primary drivers, understanding seasonal trends and staying abreast of market changes can provide an edge in timing and positioning campaigns.

 # The Way Forward
 TechTech stands at a crossroads where data-driven decisions can significantly impact its market presence.
 By focusing on strategic campaign optimization, targeted marketing based on customer demographics, and a keen eye on the market pulse, TechTech can enhance its brand visibility, improve ROI, and effectively compete in the dynamic market landscape.

+_# How to Use_
+1. Download the 4 datasets
+2. Upload them on Google looker
+3. Open Looker and navigate to "Create" then choose "Explore."
+- In the Explore section, select "Create New Data Source."
+- Choose the connector, in this case, "Connect to CSV."
+- Upload the file by either dragging it or clicking to upload.
+- Check the status column to ensure the file is uploaded.
+- Click on "Connect" to proceed.
+- On the next page, clean and correct any inconsistencies in the table, such as checking data types for analysis.
+- If everything looks good, click "Apply."
+- In the following page, examine the data to detect duplicates and missing values.
+- Use "Record Count" by dragging unique columns from each dataset to investigate.

+4. Follow the step by step document guide file uploaded on the project to continue.